aws-solutions/media-services-application-mapper/INSTALL.md

 ### Template 4: CloudFormation for the Browser Application

-This template will install a copy of the MSAM browser application into a publicly accessible S3 bucket.
+This template will install a copy of the MSAM browser application into an S3 bucket.
+Files added by the CloudFormation template will have their ACL set to `public-read` to allow access over HTTPS.

 `https://s3-us-west-2.amazonaws.com/rodeolabz-us-west-2/msam/msam-browser-app-release.json`